litan/kojo-ai-2/README.md

+*This repo is in archival mode.
+Check out https://github.com/litan/kojo-ai-3 for the current version of kojo-ai*

-# Kojo-AI
+## Kojo-AI
 Support for data science, machine learning, and more - within [Kojo](https://www.kogics.net/kojo).

 A previous cut of kojo-ai is available at https://github.com/litan/kojo-ai.
-This is the next cut, based on the official [Tensorflow-Java](https://github.com/tensorflow/java) API.
+The next cut of kojo-ai is available at https://github.com/litan/kojo-ai-3.

 ### Current Features (work in progress, but functional):
 * [Neural](doc/linear-regression.md) [Networks](doc/nonlinear-regression.md) (via Tensorflow-Java).